sureshm92/TestProject/force-app/main/messaging/readme.md

 ```
 IQVIA Referral Hub
 ```
-for **Participant, PI** Recipient Type use this:
+for **Participant, PI** recipient type use this:
 ```
-IQVIA Patient Portal
+Study Specific
 ```

+Study Specific would signal to the system that email could be in GSK or IQVIA style

 ### Do not forget
 After creation **move your type and target** from default metadata directory to messaging/customMetadata

-Write down in NotificationType class your new Notification Type for using later in your code
+Write down in NotificationCatalog class your new Notification Type for using later in your code
 ```
 static public String MESSAGE_TO_PT_HAS_NOT_LOGGED_IN_TYPE = 'Message_to_PT_has_not_Logged_In_Type';
 ```